 Modular, Service-Oriented Modernization

 Architect the capability as a set of well-defined services with explicit interfaces and contracts.
 A service-oriented approach supports independent evolution of perception, reasoning, and outreach components, enabling teams to adopt newer AI methods without destabilizing the entire stack.
-It also facilitates gradual modernization and facilitates interoperability with existing CRM, marketing, and analytics platforms.
+It also facilitates gradual modernization and interoperability with existing CRM, marketing, and analytics platforms.
 The modular design reduces risk when adopting new data sources or changing external constraints.

 Data Ownership, Data Mesh, and Federated Governance